Yfatou/project3/README.md

 ## How to look for Volunteer opportunities?
-To look for Volunteer opportunities, the user does not have to logged in.
+To look for Volunteer opportunities the user will, after login, choose the option "Find a Volunteer opportunity".
-A click on the "Search opportunities" link (on the navigation bar) will display a search form.
+He will then be redirected to a Search opportunities page with a search form.
 The user can then enter a zipcode to see all the requests in the chosen area.
-For each request, a button "I'm IN" and a link to the profile of the requester is also available.
+For each request, a button "I'm IN" is available.
 When the volunteer click on the "I'm IN" button, he/she will be redirected to a contact form.
 Once filled, the informations in the form will be sent to the requester.

 The requester can then contact the volunteer.